jsxstyle/jsxstyle/README.md

 ## 🛠 Powerful build-time optimizations.

 Styles written inline on a set of components from a known source can very easily be statically analyzed, which opens up new possibilities for tooling and optimization.
-One such optimization is [`jsxstyle-webpack-plugin`][jsxstyle-webpack-plugin], a webpack plugin that extracts static styles from jsxstyle components _at build time_. `jsxstyle-webpack-plugin` reduces and in some cases _entirely removes_ the need for runtime jsxstyle.
+One such optimization is the built-in [webpack-plugin][jsxstyle-webpack-plugin] that extracts static styles from jsxstyle components _at build time_.
+This plugin reduces and in some cases _entirely removes_ the need for runtime jsxstyle.

 # Getting started